3 Reasons to Not Go on a Diet if You Want to Lose Weight After 60

 What would it be like for you if you stopped counting calories and got rid of cravings?
 I believe you can get there by choosing simple whole foods, eating at home as much as possible and putting your energy into having a fantastic, fulfilling life.

 Do you think that you have a healthy relationship with food and weight?
 Do you follow a specific diet regime or focus on nutrition and good health instead?
+Are you trying to lose a little weight after 60?
 Please join the conversation below.